 This booklet is split into sections to help you find what you need.
 You do not have to read it from start to finish.
-You can use the contents list to help you.
+You can use the contents list on page 3 to help you.

 It is fine to skip parts of the booklet.
 You can always come back to them when you feel ready.